Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Bruising varies from patient to patient but should resolve in most by 2-3 weeks.

-Some patients have returned to work the next day.
-Although this is not the norm, and at least a few days is required for most, there are no specific restrictions to movement.
+Some patients have returned to work within a few days.
+Although this is not the norm especially for more active jobs, and many will require longer, there are no specific restrictions to movement.
 Movement is restricted due to pain, mainly in the liposuction sites which is largely variable from patient to patient.
 Taking regular post-operative pain relief is important in controlling this.

 What do I need to do during the recovery phase?

 A compression garment needs to be worn on the liposuction sites for six weeks following surgery.
-These are skin tight and can be worn under clothes without being very visible. minimise bruising and swelling.
-This is essential to control swelling and bruising and ensure that the liposuction result is the best that it can be.
+These are skin tight and can be worn under clothes without being very visible.
+These are essential to control swelling and bruising and ensure that the liposuction result is the best that it can be.

 A healthy diet maintaining a stable or slightly increased weight is recommended in the post-operative phase.